nickfargo/state/_includes/content/docs/concepts/methods.md

 #### [Delegator methods](#concepts--methods--delegators)

-When state is applied to an object, **State** identifies any methods already present on the object for which there exists at least one override somewhere within the state expression.
-These methods will be relocated to the root state, and replaced on the object with a special **delegator** method.
-The delegator’s job is to redirect any subsequent calls it receives to the object’s current state, from which **State** will then locate and invoke the proper stateful implementation of the method.
-Should no active states contain an override for the invoked method, the delegation will default to the object’s original implementation of the method if one exists, or result in a `noSuchMethod` [**event**](#concepts--events) otherwise.
+When state is applied to an object by calling [`state()`](#getting-started--the-state-function), **State** first identifies any methods already present on the object for which there exists at least one override somewhere within the provided state expression.
+These methods will be relocated to the new [root state](#concepts--inheritance--the-root-state), and replaced on the object with a special **delegator** method.

+The delegator’s job is to take any subsequent calls it receives and redirect them to the object’s current state, from which **State** will then locate and invoke the proper stateful implementation of the method.
+Should no active states contain an override for the invoked method, the delegation will default to the object’s original implementation of the method if one exists, or result in a [`noSuchMethod`](#concepts--methods--nonexistent) [**event**](#concepts--events) otherwise.

 {% highlight javascript %}
 {% include examples/docs/methods--delegators.js %}